-No one from Building Healthy Communities or the Leadership Counsel for Justice and Accountability are City of Fresno staff.
+No one from the grassroots environmental justice organizations Fresno Building Healthy Communities or the Leadership Counsel for Justice and Accountability is City of Fresno staff.
 At least so far at these meetings, the Central Valley Foundation has had more influence than other community organizations.
 All communications about the process have come from Bergstrom.
 Although Swearingen never addressed the public, she gave Bergstrom information a few times from her seat in the audience at Westside Church.

 “In the 1960s, a sociologist named John McKnight coined the term redlining to describe the discriminatory practice of fencing off areas where banks would avoid investments based on community demographics.”
 (Cultural Geography: Environments, Landscapes, Identities, Inequalities by William Norton)